robert/robert.github.com/_posts/2019-11-08-i-will-give-you-feedback-on-your-code.md

 * How to generally make your code more readable
 * Spotting subtle bugs

-I'll add your program to [my *GitHub repo*](https://github.com/robert/programming-feedback-for-advanced-beginners), as well as an edited version of your program with the changes that I would make to it ([example](https://github.com/robert/programming-feedback-for-advanced-beginners/tree/master/issues/0)) and [a big ol' document describing why](pfab0).
+I'll add your program to [my GitHub repo](https://github.com/robert/programming-feedback-for-advanced-beginners), along with an edited version showing the changes that I would make to it and a big ol' document describing why.
+Read the [inaugural edition of PFAB][pfab0] for an example of what to expect.
 I'm happy to either credit you with writing the original code, or to leave out your name entirely so that there is nothing whatsoever that connects your identity to it.

 You don't need to know anything about git or repos in order to send me your code (see below).

 ## What code should you send?